swcarpentry/r-novice-inflammation/episodes/02-func-R.md

 We could test this on our actual data, but since we don't know what the values ought to be, it will be hard to tell if the result was correct.
 Instead, let's create a vector of 0s and then center that around 3.
-This will make it simple to see if our function is working as expected:
+This will give us an indication if our function is working as expected:

 ~~~